-EL18KCV Unit Operation with a Conventional 24VAC Non-Communicating Single-Stage Thermostat
+EL19KPV Unit Operation with a Conventional 24VAC Non-Communicating Single-Stage Heat PumpThermostat - Cooling Mode

-When the EL18KCV unit is installed with a conventional 24VAC non-communicating single-stage thermostat, a Y1 first stage heating or cooling demand will initiate heating or cooling operation and heating or cooling indoor blower operation.
-In single stage thermostat applications, a jumper must be installed between Y1 and Y2 on the EL18KCV outdoor control.
+When the EL19KPV unit is installed with a conventional 24VAC non-communicating single-stage heat pump thermostat, the O terminal on the thermostat will energize the unit reversing valve to place the unit in the cooling mode.
+A Y1 first stage cooling demand will initiate cooling operation and cooling indoor blower operation.
+In single stage thermostat applications, a jumper must be installed between Y1 and Y2 on the EL19KPV outdoor control.
 The compressor will be controlled in the variable capacity mode by varying the compressor capacity to obtain the target suction pressure set point.
-If the heating or cooling demand remains after 20 minutes, the EL18KCV control will begin to ramp up the compressor capacity until maximum capacity is achieved.
-The EL18KCV unit will cycle off once the thermostat demand is satisfied.
+If the cooling demand remains after 20 minutes, the EL19KPV control will begin to ramp up the compressor capacity until maximum capacity is achieved.
+The EL19KPV unit will cycle off once the thermostat demand is satisfied.

-TABLE 15.
+TABLE 16.
 Outdoor Control 7-Segment Display Alert Codes - Outdoor Control Errors